andreaaspesidev/concept-os/docs/KernelUpdateSupport.md

     - `size`: Size of region, in bytes.
 The platform likely has alignment requirements for this; it must meet them.
 (For example, on ARMv7-M, it must be a power of two greater than 16.)
     - `attributes`: Flags describing what can be done with this region.

-    This array can be virtually constructed iterating over the HBFs.
+    This array can be virtually constructed iterating over the CBFs.
 Fortunately, is not the one actually stored and used in sRAM.

     ```rust